hakeematyab/CareConnect/README.md

 **CareConnect** aims to bring efficiency and reliability to medical guidance, ensuring users receive accurate and timely assistance, thereby contributing to a more effective healthcare system.

-## Expected Results

-CareConnect aims to develop a text generation LLM fine-tuned on a medical question-answering dataset.
-The model will reliably retrieve relevant factual information and provide appropriate responses, capable of coherently conversing with users to address their queries.
-The project will compare the performance of various models and address challenges such as low-quality responses, model performance, and latency.

 ## Demo
 <div align="center">